yihui/yihui.org/content/en/2020-04-15-xaringan-mirror.md

 I admit I'm evil.

 Anyway, this reminded me of something in my childhood in the 90's.
-At that time, movies were rare in my village.
-Movies were typically played once or twice in the summer evenings every year.
-They were projected to a screen (which was pretty much a large piece of white cloth tied to two bamboo poles) in a large open place, so lots of people could watch together.
+At that time, films were rare in my village.
+Films were typically played once or twice in the summer evenings every year.
+They were projected to a screen (which was pretty much a large piece of white cloth tied to two bamboo poles) in a large open place, so [lots of people could watch together](https://www.sohu.com/a/220821759_720273).
 Sometimes it was so crowded in the front of the screen that I could barely see the screen because I was buried in the crowd as a little child.
 One day I figured out a solution, which was to go to the back side of the screen.

-I didn't need to read any characters on the screen, and usually there weren't many characters to read in the movies.
+I didn't need to read any characters on the screen, and usually there weren't many characters to read in the films.
 It doesn't really matter when pictures are mirrored---it was equally awesome no matter if Bruce Lee was kicking to the left or right.

 The really nice thing on the other side of the screen was that I could enjoy a huge dedicated theater.
 I have never had such luxury again later in my life.